 President Knepper reported that PFPA may call for special meetings to discuss legislative issues as needed in 2014, the quorum for these meetings is 10 members.

-Policy Committee Report – President Knepper gave a report on legislation of interest (See handout).
+Policy Committee Report – President Knepper gave a report on legislation of interest (see handout).
 The following bill was discussed in detail:

 HB1126: Maria reminded the group to try to identify possible ROW areas/issues before placing the easement and excluding them if possible.
 Especially appropriate for proposed trails or residential sites.